mavenlink/brainstem-redux/README.md

 Each action creator takes an object of options.

+ - `fetchOptions` (object) - fetch options
-    `trackKey` (string) - unique key to track XHR requests where existing XHRs with the same key are cancelled `preFetchAction` (action) - action to dispatch before sending the XHR `postFetchAction` (action creator) - action creator to dispatch after successfully sending the XHR; invoked with the relevant results (e.g. model ID or IDs)
+ - `trackKey` (string) - unique key to track XHR requests where existing XHRs with the same key are cancelled
+ - `preFetchAction` (action) - action to dispatch before sending the XHR
+ - `postFetchAction` (action creator) - action creator to dispatch after successfully sending the XHR; invoked with the relevant results (e.g. model ID or IDs)

 1. Fetch a model